mobby14/Elevate_Labs_CYS_Task_1/README.md

 - Regularly update and patch networked devices
 - Implement ongoing monitoring with tools like Wireshark

-## License
-This project is licensed under the MIT License.

----

-*For educational purposes as part of the Cybersecurity Internship.*
+*For educational purposes as part of the Cybersecurity Internship.